fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

 - `ls -l`: long detailed info
 - `wc`: word count. e.g. `wc todo.txt`
 - `cat`: The cat command is often used to print text files to the terminal, despite the fact that it’s really meant to **concatenate files**.
 E.g. `cat todo.txt todo2.txt`
-- You can see the contents of the file you created using either the `cat` program to display the contents, or the `less` program to open the file for viewing.
+- You can see the contents of the file you created using either the `cat` to display the contents, or `less` to open the file for viewing.
 After viewing with `less`, remember that you should hit `q` to get back to the terminal.
 - `head` and `tail`: There are also two easy to remember programs for glimpsing the beginning or end of a text file: head and tail.
-- `>` output direction: s.
-One easy way to create a file is using **output redirection**.
+- `>` output direction: One easy way to create a file is using **output redirection**.
 Output redirection stores text that would be normally printed to the command line in a text file.
 You can use output redirection by typing the greater-than sign (>) at the end of a command followed by the name of the new file that will contain the output from the proceeding command.
 E.g. `echo "I'm in the file." > echo-out.txt`
-  - Looks like it worked!
-You can also append text to the **end of a file** using two greater-than signs *(>>).* Let’s try this feature out:
-    - `echo "I have been appended." >> echo-out.txt`
+  - You can also append text to the **end of a file** using two greater-than signs *(>>).* Let’s try this feature out: `echo "I have been appended." >> echo-out.txt`
 - Edit files:
   - use `nano`: Control + O in order to save the changes you’ve made to the text file, or Control + X in order to exit nano and go back to the prompt.